Milanhj/microbiome-stats/README.md

 dat

--   output table from `calc_diversity()`
+-   Output table from `calc_diversity()`

 xlim

--   manually set limits of x-axis (if you don't do this, values get truncated)
+-   Manually set limits of x-axis (if you don't do this, values get truncated)

 timepoint

--   character string for plot title (e.g. "baseline", "36 months"..)
+-   Character string for plot title (e.g. "baseline", "36 months"..)

 groups

--   character vector for naming groups in the legend
+-   Character vector for naming groups in the legend

 colors

--   vector of colors matching groups
+-   Vector of colors matching groups

 <br>